 National Weather Service Key West FL

-available IR imagery overlaid as of 200 pm, overlaid with model
+available IR imagery overlaid with model streamline analysis as of

 At the surface and in the lower to middle levels, (Surface to 700